Toggle site contrast Toggle Contract

 • The Trust adheres to the National NHS Employment Checks/Standards (this includes employees UK address, right to work in the UK and suitable references).

-• The majority of our purchases utilise existing supply contracts or frameworks which have been negotiated under the NHS Standard Terms and Conditions of Contract, these all have the requirement for suppliers to have suitable anti-slavery and human trafficking policies and processes in Where a suitable framework exists, we use them in preference to tendering.
-These are run by NHS procurement entities and are governed by NHS Standard Terms & Conditions.
+• The majority of our purchases use existing supply contracts or framework agreements which have been negotiated under the NHS Standard Terms and Conditions of Contract.
+The framework agreements are governed by NHS Standard Terms & Conditions.

 • All suppliers are required by law to comply with the provisions of the UK Modern Slavery Act (2015).
 This will be reinforced where appropriate by Standard Selection Questionnaires as part of tender processes along with use of NHS Standard Terms and Conditions either direct with suppliers or through framework agreements.
-The NHS standard contracts govern how we engage with our suppliers and require compliance with relevant legislation, including the Modern Slavery Act 2015.
-The 2022 updates to these contracts strengthen our position on Modern Slavery, extending requirements and the option to terminate for breaches of social and labour
+The most recent update to these contracts strengthen the position on Modern Slavery, including the option to terminate for breaches.

 Effective action taken to address modern slavery – Performance Indicators